Rangda: False Flag Review

 90/100

 The record starts out strong out of the gate with “Waldorf Hysteria”, with Bishop tearing through a quick guitar riff until all hell breaks loose a few seconds later.
-Both guitars weave leads back and forth while Corsano’s drums never come close to letting up for just a second, to the point where the band seems about to explode the band stops suddenly at just over the two minute mark.
-“Bull Lore” brings things down with an almost spaghetti western sounding track with Bishop’s ripping leads, not sounding that different from latter Earth albums.
-“Fist Family” is 8 minutes of droning guitar while Corsano shows off why he is the best drummer is free jazz/noise rock world.
-Corsano fluidly moves around the kit never even slowing down for the whole 8 minutes of the track.
-The first side of the record closes with “Sacophagi”, a mellower number that would fit in quite well with Chasny’s previous work.
+Both guitars weave leads back and forth while Corsano’s drums never come close to letting up for just a second, to the point where the band seems about to explode, the band stops suddenly at just over the two-minute mark.
+“Bull Lore” brings things down with an almost spaghetti western-sounding track with Bishop’s ripping leads, not sounding that different from later Earth albums.
+“Fist Family” is 8 minutes of droning guitar while Corsano shows off why he is the best drummer in free jazz/noise rock world.
+Corsano fluidly moves around the kit, never slowing down for the whole 8 minutes of the track.
+The record’s first side closes with “Sacophagi”, a mellower number that would fit in quite well with Chasny’s previous work.

-The second side of the record kicks right back into high gear with “Serrated Edges” and only lets up momentarily over its nearly 4 minutes.
-The record closes with the 15 minute “Plain Of Jars”, another one that sounds very much like Chasny’s previous work as Six Organs Of Admittance.
+The record’s second side kicks right back into high gear with “Serrated Edges” and only lets up momentarily over its nearly 4 minutes.
+The record closes with the 15-minute “Plain Of Jars”, another one that sounds very much like Chasny’s previous work as Six Organs Of Admittance.
 The song builds slightly over time and finally draws to a close with a single clean guitar line repeating.

-Given the lineup, it’s hard to expect that this record would disappoint and “False Flag” doesn’t even come close.
-Bishop, Chasny and Corsano come off sounding completely natural through a 40 minutes of mostly improvised music, shifting from raging to gentle with ease.
-Look for future recordings from this lineup, because there doesn’t seem like much chance of failure from them.
+Given the lineup, it’s hard to expect that this record would disappoint, and “False Flag” doesn’t even come close.
+Bishop, Chasny, and Corsano come off sounding completely natural through 40 minutes of mainly improvised music, shifting from raging to gentle with ease.
+Look for future recordings from this lineup because they don’t seem to have much chance of failure.

 -Adam